DALLASPI/DuckDockerizer/README.md

    This will:
    - ✅ Check if you have the necessary prerequisites.
    - 📦 Clone the DuckHuntJS repository (if it hasn't been cloned already).
+   - 🏗 Build the game using Grunt.
-   - 🏗 Build a Docker image for the game.
+   - 🐳 Build a Docker image for the game.
    - 🎮 Run the game inside a Docker container.
    - 🌐 Provide you with a URL to access the game in your browser.